benlau/underline/README.md

 _:assign(QObject* dest, QJSValue source, ...) // Available only if `quick` is set in the qmake project file.
 ```

 Assigns the string-keyed properties from the source object to the destination object.
-The source objects are applied from left to right.
+The sequence to apply source objects is from left to right.
 Subsequent sources overwrite property assignments of previous sources.

 Arguments: